ii-Python/Autofix/README.md

 ---

 Autofix, a background script to automatically execute `autorun.inf` files on drives, like Windows used to do.
+**Please note: this project is unmaintained!
+I have plans to rewrite this for efficiency, but it won't happen anytime soon.**

 ## Installation
 ---